 Does one work better compared to the other?
 It really depends on each situation, but more often than not, curtains have a slight edge.
 Below is a closer look at both solutions, and when it might be best to pick each one.

 The first thing to keep in mind when shopping for soundproofing blinds is that there is some convenient marketing that goes into this solution.
-Blinds are not particularly made for soundproofing, even when marketed that way.
+Acoustic resonator blinds are not particularly made for soundproofing, even when marketed that way.
 The reason why they work to a certain degree is that they add a layer of mass that reduces noise from passing through a vulnerable area.

 The best types of blinds for soundproofing are cellular, honeycomb blinds.
 They get their name because they are made from tubes of hexagon fabric.
 Most people buy these shades to help insulate heat, but it also works for sound insulation as well.